SAP/spartacus-docs/_pages/telco/customer-product-inventory.md

 ### Configuring and Enabling Customer Product Inventory Components From the BackOffice

 A Product Manager can set the visibility of the Backoffice components as per the requirement.
-For example, if there is a requirement to not do display the `TmaUsageConsumptionGridComponent` component in the SPA Storefront, then the Prodcut Manager can set the visibility of the `TmaUsageConsumptionGridComponent` component to false.
-This enables the Product Manager to control the visibility of the components in the SPA Storefront.
+For example, if there is a requirement to not do display the `TmaUsageConsumptionGridComponent` component in the SPA Storefront, then the Product Manager can set the visibility of the `TmaUsageConsumptionGridComponent` component to false.
+This enables the Product Manager to control the visibility of the components in the TUA SPA storefront.

 |              Angular Component              |                                                    Backoffice Component                                                   |
 |-------------------------------------|----------------------------------------------------------------------------------------------------------------- |